NBA Draft

 Fr6-6Lonzo Ball (17)UCLAP1287.65.511.07.63.4129.420.166.867.33.214.331.418.93.12.12.828.6109-149 | .7328.380-194 | .4122017

-Production & Shooting Projection
+Production and Shooting Projection

 kingston-transition-production